Environment Variables¶

 env_passthrough: true

-# subprocess inherits PATH, HOME, PYTHONPATH, credentials, etc.
+# subprocess inherits PATH, HOME, PYTHONPATH, credentials — everything

 env_passthrough: true and secret leakage

 With env_passthrough: true the subprocess receives every environment variable the MCC server process has — including API tokens, cloud credentials, and anything else that may be present.
-Use false (the default) unless you have a specific reason to pass the full environment through.
+Prefer a glob allowlist (env_passthrough: ["AWS_*"]) to expose only what the tool needs.

 Exec tools: two mechanisms¶